chiedo/presentations/docs/a-primer-on-web3.md

 ##  **The Impact I want to see**

 - Is a world where every centralized power has decentralized competition
-- Is a US that does not print as much money because Bitcoin is next door
+- Is a USA that does not print as much money because Bitcoin is next door
 - Is a world where Meta not be evil because Decentra-Social is next door
 - Is a world where previous location-based opportunities become open to anyone on earth.
 That's already happening